 - Decrease stress, anxiety, and depression.
 Studies have shown that regular yoga can help reduce symptoms of depression and anxiety and help manage stress.

 - Increase mindfulness and wellbeing.
-One study demonstrated that those practising Pilates increased mindfulness and had more belief in their abilities, lower stress, and better mood.
+One study suggested that those practising Pilates had increased mindfulness and more belief in their abilities, lower stress, and better mood.

-Admittedly that’s a lot of science, and we could go on, but you get the gist.
+We could go on, but you get the gist.
 Pilates and yoga can have many positive impacts on your physical and mental health.
-The best part is that just about anyone can experience the benefits of these practices.
+The best part is that just about anyone can experience these benefits.

 How to get started

 The best way to get into either yoga or Pilates (or both) is to give them a go.
-Obviously, that’s easier said than done, so we’ve assembled some tips and resources to help you on your way:
+Obviously, that’s easier said than done, so we’ve put together some tips and resources to help you on your way:

 - Know what you need.
-At the beginner level, you’ll usually only need a mat and some comfortable clothes.
-As you advance, you may need more equipment to get the most from your routines.
+At the beginner level, you’ll only need a mat and some comfortable clothes.

 - Consistency is key.
-Unfortunately, it’s unlikely that you’ll be amazingly flexible, elegant, and balanced when you first start these.
-Don’t be discouraged though – it’s all about regular exercise and gradual improvements.
+It’s unlikely that you’ll be amazingly flexible, elegant, and balanced when you first start out.
+Don’t be discouraged though – both practices are all about regular exercise and gradual improvements.